-Baden-Powell also held some pro-fascist sympathies.
-He read Mein Kampf in 1939 and said there were some good ideas in it.
-He also admired the Italian dictator Mussolini.
-It is said his fascism was rooted in a deep anti-communist bias.
-His scouting movement was also blacklisted by Hitler and the Nazi party.
+His scouting movement was blacklisted by Hitler and the Nazi party.
 In Nazi Germany, the Scouts was listed as a ‘dangerous spy organisation.’ and “a haven for young men opposed to the new State.”
 In 1940, Baden-Powell was on a blacklist of people to be arrested should the Nazi’s invade England.

 Legacy of Baden-Powell

 In 2007, during the centenary of Scouting, it was estimated that there were 38 million members of the Scouts and Guides in over 216 countries.

 “Try and leave this world a little better than you found it and when your turn comes to die, you can die happy in feeling that at any rate you have not wasted your time but have done your best.
 ‘Be Prepared’ in this way, to live happy and to die happy — stick to your Scout Promise always — even after you have ceased to be a boy — and God help you to do it.”